puppeteer/puppeteer/docs/troubleshooting.md

 spawn /Users/.../node_modules/puppeteer/.local-chromium/mac-756035/chrome-mac/Chromium.app/Contents/MacOS/Chromium ENOENT
 ```

 This means that the browser was downloaded but failed to be extracted correctly.
-The most common cause is a bug in Node 14.0.0 which broke `extract-zip`, the module Puppeteer uses to extract browser downloads into the right place.
-The bug was fixed in Node 14.1.0, so please make sure you're ruunning that version or higher.
-Alternatively, if you cannot upgrade, you could downgrade to Node 12, but we recommend upgrading when possible.
+The most common cause is a bug in Node.js v14.0.0 which broke `extract-zip`, the module Puppeteer uses to extract browser downloads into the right place.
+The bug was fixed in Node.js v14.1.0, so please make sure you're running that version or higher.
+Alternatively, if you cannot upgrade, you could downgrade to Node.js v12, but we recommend upgrading when possible.

 ## Setting Up Chrome Linux Sandbox